Job: Patch Motion Correction

 Only process this many movies

-This parameter selects the first n movies to process, rather than the entire input stack.
+movies, randomly to process.
 It is most useful when working with a subset of movies to assess data quality before committing to a full processing pipeline.
+If this is left blank, all movies are processed.

 Low-memory mode